theNewDynamic/oregonsadventurecoast.com/content/blog/2017-06-15-trip-advisors-list-of-top-things-to-do-in-coos-bay.md

 That’s not all!
 To see all 19 recommended attractions or to leave your own review, please visit <a href="https://www.tripadvisor.com/Attractions-g51813-Activities-Coos_Bay_Oregon.html" target="_blank" rel="noopener noreferrer">Coos Bay 2017: Best of Coos Bay, OR </a>.
 We also encourage you to check out TripAdvisor’s list of <a href="https://www.tripadvisor.com/Attractions-g51993-Activities-North_Bend_Oregon.html" target="_blank">Top Attractions in North Bend</a> and <a href="https://www.tripadvisor.com/Tourism-g51801-Charleston_Oregon-Vacations.html" target="_blank">Best of Charleston, OR 2017</a>.

 We are here to help you plan, get here, and enjoy your visit.
-We encourage you to [Contact Us](http://www.oregonsadventurecoast.com/contact/) if we can answer any questions or stop in one our visitor centers once you get here to find out the inside track for the best food, events and activities.
+We encourage you to [Contact Us](http://www.oregonsadventurecoast.com/contact/) if we can answer any questions or stop in one of our visitor centers once you get here to find out the inside track for the best food, events, and activities.